tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 It sounds you need some help in setting up your GTM container.
 Reach out to us using [this form](https://michal159509.typeform.com/to/IKbbSUXQ) and let's see what can be done.

-= What (Enhanced) Ecommerce events and properties are supported? =
+= What Ecommerce events are supported? =

-This version of the plugin supports just `purchase` and `addToCart` events.
+This version of the plugin supports just `purchase` and `add_to_cart` events.
 If you need more let us know [here](https://michal159509.typeform.com/to/Epux8hoP).

+= Is GA4 and Universal Analytics supported? =

+Currently, the plugin supports latest GA4 format and won't work with legacy Universal Analytics properties. <strong>We plan introducing a compatibility layer.
+If you need UA compatiblity, fill in <a href="https://michal159509.typeform.com/to/VNbZrezV" target="_blank">this survey</a> to help us prioritize it!</strong>

 == Screenshots ==